 After consultation with the relevant authorities and local stakeholders, the Explosive Ordnance Disposal (EOD) operation took place.

-Zetica put in place a systematic approach to screen out UXO during construction and undertook an Explosive Ordnance Disposal (EOD) operation that did not require any significant evacuation zones, meaning the railway and airport could continue operating even though ordnance was being dealt with.
+Zetica put in place an EOD mechanism that did not require any significant evacuation zones, meaning the airport could continue operating even when ordnance was being dealt with.

 The system of work was proven effective and therefore had the full backing of all the relevant authorities, including airport security services and the Police.

-This involved the design and construction of an EOD containment facility that enabled the destruction of UXO to take place with effectively no cordon.
+This involved the design and construction of an EOD containment facility that enabled the destruction of UXO to take place without a significant cordon.

-During the demolition works a large number of small arms munitions were found, along with grenades.
-These were destroyed as part of an EOD operation.
+During the demolition works a large number of small arms ammunition was found, along with grenades.
+These were made safe through controlled demolitions.